BGI-Qingdao/SpaGRN/README.md

 * spatial -proximity-graph-based model

 ## Example Datasets

 * Stereo-seq Mourse Brain
 * Stereo-seq *Drosophila* embryos and larvae

+All input SRT data and related TF database can be download from http://www.bgiocean.com/SpaGRN/

 # Installation
 To install the latest version of SpaGRN: